 Cities are changing, urban planning is a process-oriented discipline.
 We observe the living space of today and develop visions for the urban future.
 We investigate how we shape change by combining teaching, practice and research.
 Interdisciplinarity is part of our self-image.
 Why don't you plan with us?

-The aim of the course is to train team-oriented urban planners with knowledge of urban planning, urban development planning and urban renewal.
-This knowledge is supplemented by specialisations, e.g. in project development, energy efficiency and urban design.
+The aim of the study program is to train team-oriented urban planners with knowledge of urban design, urban development planning and urban renewal.
+The knowledge is supplemented by specializations, e.g. in project development, energy efficiency and urban design.
 Core elements of the study model are the integrated study projects, which extend over the entire semester.
-This enables students to apply their theoretical knowledge directly to the semester project.
-Since the courses are largely held three to four days a week, students can pursue a professional activity in parallel.
-The part-time model is recommended for working students.
-The Master's programme is developed further together with the semester speakers and can now look back on its own history.
-The flexible study structure allows for further specialisations.
-The Master's degree has established itself as a full study programme for integrated urban planning in Baden-Württemberg.
-Last reaccreditation in 2017
+This allows students to apply their theoretically acquired knowledge directly to the semester project.
+Since the courses are largely held three to four days a week, it is possible to pursue a professional activity in parallel.
+The part-time model is recommended for employed persons.
+The Master's program is further developed together with the semester speakers and can now look back on its own history.
+The flexible study structure allows for further specializations.
+The Master has established itself as a full study program for integrated urban planning in Baden-Württemberg.
+Last reaccreditation 2017

 In the first semester, the focus is on urban development planning.
-Particular importance is attached to the subjects of transport development, landscape and regional planning.
-Furthermore, introductions to the legal, urban development and planning theory basics of urban planning are taught.
-The second semester is devoted to urban planning.
-The urban design in the semester project will be linked to topics of development and open space planning, energy efficiency, urban land use planning and project development.
-In addition, aspects of urban sociology and regional economics are considered.
-In the third semester the focus is on urban renewal.
-Here, topics of urban design, land readjustment, redevelopment law and urban development promotion, but also the planning instruments of urban renewal and International Planning Principles play an important role.
-In the fourth semester, the programme is completed with a Master's thesis.
+Particular importance is attached here to the sub-modules study project urban development, mobility, landscape planning, regional and state planning, but also project development, land readjustment and housing strategies.
+The second semester focuses on urban planning.
+The urban design in the semester project is considered with topics such as mobility, open space, energy efficiency, urban land use planning, environmental justice, urban climatology, but also planning theories, planning and building code law and scientific work.
+In the third semester, the focus is on urban renewal.
+Topics of urban design, urban sociology, politics and management, redevelopment law and urban development funding but also the planning instruments of urban renewal and smart city play an important role.
+In the fourth semester, the program is completed with a master's thesis.

 What I particularly like about the Master of Urban Planning at the HFT is the project-related, interdisciplinary and practical orientation, as well as the good supervision in the Course